Skip to content

 Observability Hooks

-Subclass Dagonizer and override onFlowStart, onFlowEnd, onNodeStart, onNodeEnd, and onError for structured metrics, tracing, and audit trails.
+Subclass Dagonizer and override onFlowStart, onFlowEnd, onNodeStart, onNodeEnd, onError, onPhaseEnter, and onPhaseExit for structured metrics, tracing, and audit trails.

 Deterministic Testing